ruocheny/MassComp/README.md

 To decompress

-`./masscomp -d fileMasscomp fileDecomp.mzXML` for single precision and `./masscomp -d fileMasscomp fileDecomp.mzXML -64` for double precision
+`./masscomp -d fileMasscomp fileDecomp.mzXML`

+To compare

+`./masscomp -cmp fileOri.mzXML fileDecomp.mzXML`

 ### Windows system
 Current implementation of the code can be run by visual studio on windows system (we will provide a Linux and Mac implementation shortly).